shaghaghi29/shaghaghi29/README.md

 After the first run, the "output" branch will contain snake.svg, which the image tag above already points to.

-If your GitHub username ever changes from "shaghaghi29", replace every occurrence of it in this file (image URLs + links + workflow).
+If your GitHub username ever changes from "shaghaghidev", replace every occurrence of it in this file (image URLs + links + workflow).
 ================================================================
 -->